tryretool/retool-app-exchange/embed-url-generator/README.md

 <img src="./images/6_embed_url_app.png" >

 ## Setup
-All of the setup steps are outlined within the application itself, as well as below.
-Once you set the below up, you can jump to the sixth step within the application.
+The instructions below are outlined within the Retool application.
+You can import the app and continue in Retool, or follow along below.
+Once set up, skip to Step 6 to begin using the application.

 ### 0. Make sure you have the proper flags enabled